 “Please don’t worry.
 It doesn’t matter.”
 I almost whispered.

 “It obviously does matter or you wouldn’t be making such a big deal about it!”

 I was paralysed for a moment.
 I didn’t realize I was making such a big deal.
-But he seemed upset, his colour had crimsoned and his voice was raised.
-How could this conversation be going so badly when I just adored him.
+But Jack seemed so upset, his face had crimsoned and his voice was raised.
+How could this conversation be going so badly when I just adored him?
 And I had been baking cookies thinking of him.
 And while I was out with my friends, he kept coming back into my mind.
 But here we were within a meter of each other and I seemed to have hurt him and that struck hurt into my heart.